Policing Culture Changes with a Program Gaining National Attention

 Police2Peace Peace Officer Agency Certification Program certifies first Sheriff’s department while being awarded IADLEST Program Seal of Excellence

 The mission is for our deputies to always be guardians of the community, and warriors when we must be.
-This is how we build better relationships with the community, we do it as Peace Officers.”NEW YORK, NEW YORK, UNITED STATES, December 6, 2022 /EINPresswire.com/ -- The culture of policing in America can be changed to facilitate peace, so says the 501 (c)(3) organization Police2Peace.
-Its national ‘Peace Officer’ training platform currently being used by departments and police personnel around the nation is helping them navigate the changing public safety landscape and alleviate tensions with their communities.
+This is how we build better relationships with the community, we do it as Peace Officers.”NEW YORK, NY, UNITED STATES, December 6, 2022 /EINPresswire.com/ -- The culture of policing in America can be changed to facilitate peace, so says the 501 (c)(3) organization Police2Peace.
+Its national ‘Peace Officer’ training platform is currently used by departments and police personnel around the nation to help them navigate the changing public safety landscape and alleviate tensions with their communities.
 Police and sheriff’s departments which complete the requirements of training earn a recognition signifying they are, “Peace Officer Certified”.

 The first department to earn this designation is the Richland County Sheriff’s Department (RCSD) under the leadership of Sheriff Leon Lott.
 Having garnered national attention many times over the years, RCSD pioneered the ‘Peace Officer’ program in 2018 with decals on vehicles and again in 2020 with ‘Peace Officer’ patches on uniforms.
 In 2021, Sheriff Leon Lott was named National Sheriff of the Year by the National Sheriff’s Association.